10maurycy10/10maurycy10.github.io/content/tutorials/regen/index.md

 - High impedance speaker (800 Ohm to 2000 Ohm)
 - N type JFET transistor. (such as the J310)
 - Source of 16 to 20 volt power (two 9volt batters work well)
-- Toggle switch (optional, add between speeker and battery)
+- Toggle switch (optional, add between speaker and battery)

 (Exact values are not critical, but a large deviation will require fine tuning.)